Heat and Wave kernel expansions for stationary spacetimes: Wave-trace coefficients in terms of local invariant quantities

 \section{Wave-trace coefficients in terms of local invariant quantities}

 If $\Box$ is the usual d'Alembert operator the spectrum of $Z$ on $\ker \Box$ has several natural invariance properties.
 A straightforward one is the natural transformation property under Killing-diffeomorphisms.
 This generalizes the fact that the spectrum of the Laplacian on isometric Riemannian manifolds is the same.
+A particular class of such diffeomorphism are the local-gauge transformations of $M$ regarded as a principal $\R$-bundle.

 Given a function $f: M \to \R$ that is invariant under the Killing flow it is easy to see that the family of diffeomorphisms $\Psi_\epsilon: M \to M$ given by